Junior Professorship for Business Psychology

 Designing Virtual Work that Works

-Welcome to the homepage of the Junior Professorship for Business Psychology at the School of Business, Economics, and Society at FAU Erlangen-Nürnberg.
+Welcome to the homepage of the Assistant Professorship for Business Psychology at the School of Business, Economics, and Society at FAU Erlangen-Nürnberg.

 • How does the lack of a shared physical work environment affect communication, coordination or connectedness in teams?